Maaz Sadaqat: Domestic and franchise career

 In September 2022, Sadaqat was named in Khyber Pakhtunkhwa's squad for the 2022–23 Quaid-e-Azam Trophy.
 He made his first-class debut for Khyber Pakhtunkhwa on 27 October 2022, against Balochistan.
 On 22 November 2022, he claimed his maiden half-century in first-class cricket, scoring 91 runs and leading his team to an innings victory over Northern.

 He was selected to play for City Club in the 2022–23 Dhaka Premier Division Cricket League.
 He made his List A debut for City Club on 28 March 2023, against Dhaka Leopards.
 On 5 April 2023, he scored 65 runs alongside taking 1 wicket for 45 runs against Shinepukur Cricket Club, helping City Club to win the match by 23 runs.
 It was his maiden List A fifty, and also the first time he had won the player of the match award in domestic cricket.

 In August 2023, he was signed by Gulf Giants to play for them in the 2024 International League T20.

-On 2 May 2025, he made his PSL debut for Peshawar Zalmi scoring a debut 55 runs in just 33 balls.
+On 2 May 2025, he made an impression on his HBL PSL debut for Peshawar Zalmi, contributing a 33-ball 55 (including several powerful strikes) in a game-changing 102-run stand alongside Babar Azam.

 On 16 November 2025, in the 2025 Asia Cup Rising Stars match between Pakistan Shaheens and India A, Maaz Sadaqat delivered a decisive all-round performance that took Pakistan A into the semi-finals: with the ball, he claimed two key wickets, helping to restrict India A to a chaseable total.
 He then opened the batting and dominated the run-chase with a 47-ball 79*, guiding Pakistan A to victory with an unbeaten innings marked by clean hitting and controlled aggression.
 His contribution was described as central to Pakistan's progression from Group B. He was declared Player of the Match.
+He was later designated Player of the Series for being the tournament's top-scorer (258 runs in 5 innings at an average of 129) while also getting 7 wickets (having not bowled in a match, against Sri Lanka A) with a bowling average of 7.43 and economy rate of 4.30.

+Sadaqat was signed directly by Noakhali Express for the 12th edition of Bangladesh Premier League.

+On 16 September 2026, Sadaqat hit his maiden T20 century off just 44 balls, scoring a match winning 112 off 49 balls in the 2026 Caribbean Premier League eliminator batting for the Jamaica Kingsmen against the Barbados Tridents.

+International career

+In March 2026, Sadaqat made his international debut during the tour of Bangladesh.
+In the second ODI of the series, he was declared Player of the Match for his all-round performance, 75 (46) and 3/23.
+Responding to Pakistan's earlier batting collapse in the first ODI, Sadaqat adopted a far more attacking approach, striking early boundaries and hitting Nahid Rana for a six in his opening over.